-Once your record is sealed, according to the statute: "The commissioner, in response to inquiries by authorized persons other than any law enforcement agency, any court or any appointing authority, shall in the case of a sealed record or in the case of court appearances and adjudications in a case of delinquency or the case of a child in need of services which did not result in a complaint transferred to the superior court for criminal prosecution, report that no record exists."
+Once your record is sealed, according to the statute: “The commissioner, in response to inquiries by authorized persons other than any law enforcement agency, any court or any appointing authority, shall in the case of a sealed record or in the case of court appearances and adjudications in a case of delinquency or the case of a child in need of services which did not result in a complaint transferred to the superior court for criminal prosecution, report that no record exists.”
 M.G.L. c.
 276, §100C.
-For assistance in getting your record or CORI sealed, call Gregory Casale Attorney At Law at 508-752-7500 or toll free at 877-752-7501, or use our online Contact Us form.
+For assistance in getting your record or CORI sealed, call Gregory Casale Attorney At Law at 508-752-7500 or use our online Contact Us form.

 Lawyer Gregory Casale | Top Attorney Personal Injury